danog/MadelineProtoDocs/docs/docs/ASYNC.md

 ```

 You can use the above syntax if don't want the request to block, and you don't need the result of the function.
-This is allowed, but the order of the function calls will not be guaranteed: you can use [call queues](https://docs.madelineproto.xyz/docs/USING_METHODS.html#queues) if you want to make sure the order of the calls remains the same.
+Note that the order of execution of the function calls will not be guaranteed.
 See [async forking](#async-forking-does-async-green-thread-forking).

 ### Combining async operations